Behaviour Curriculum

 - Be Proud

-Children champion our Behaviour Curriculum by taking on leadership roles; each one, creating a powerful opportunity to model expected behaviour to each other on a daily basis (see 'Pupil Leadership' page under 'Our School' tab on our homepage. )
+Children have the opportunity to champion our Behaviour Curriculum by taking on leadership roles; each one, creating a powerful opportunity to model expected behaviour to peers on a daily basis (see 'Pupil Leadership' page under 'Our School' tab on our homepage. )

 Examples include: